List of Shameless (British TV series) characters: Mandy Maguire

 In Series 6, Mandy has recently fallen for Joe Pritchard (Ben Batt), an accountant and the captain of a local football team.
 Mandy's brother, Jamie, even struck up a friendship with Joe, until he discovered that Mandy had been physically abused by him, which led to Jamie savagely assaulting Joe, and sending him into a temporary coma.
 Despite suffering at Joe's hands, Mandy still retains feelings for him, and resented Jamie's intervention, Danny (Ian's new roommate) gives her a word of advice after he tells her he loves her, which makes her reconsider and then Frank Gallagher (David Threlfall) brings up Katie eventually finding out which makes her decide to break it off with him only for Joe to blackmail her into staying with him, Joe's recovery, Mandy has decided to give him another chance, much to the chagrin of the rest of the Maguires, only for them to make supplemental threats to him, Jamie (cutting his head off), Paddy (shooting him), Shane and Micky (pissing on grapes), Kelly (Sally Carman) (injecting him) and Karen (threatening to tell them that he abusing Mandy (when he isn't), if Joe threatens to tell Jamie of their affair).

 In the final episode of Series 6, Mandy was kidnapped by Maureen, an emotionally unstable woman who lost her daughter to heroin and blames Paddy for her death.
 Mandy realised that Maureen was the person who kidnapped Paddy.
 As Maureen disappeared to put the kettle on, Mandy followed to see what she was doing, and to her horror, found a broken gas pipe which Maureen had sabotaged.
 Maureen then returned to the kitchen with matches.
 Mandy desperately began fighting to get the matches from Maureen just as Paddy and Mickey turned up outside to save her, however they could not gain access into the house.
 Inside the house, Mandy had fought her way into the hallway and ran towards the door.
 Just as Micky pressed the doorbell, creating a spark, Maureen lit a match.
 The gas then ignited, causing the house to explode, killing both Maureen and Mandy and throwing Micky across the street.
 The episode then cut to Kelly, reading a book to little Katie whilst trying to hold back the tears.
 Meanwhile, at The Jockey, Mandy's funeral reception was taking place.
 Micky, who survived the explosion, admitted that he felt responsible for Mandy's death, Karen also felt guilt as she kicked her out of her home, hours before her death and slept with Joe.
 It was mentioned that Paddy was going to return to Ireland with Mandy's ashes to scatter them, however Frank ended up spilling them across The Jockey.

-In Series 8, Mandy briefly appears as an apparition or hallucination to comfort her mother when she suffers from insomnia.
+In Series 8, Mandy briefly appears as an apparition or hallucination to comfort her mother when she has insomnia.